COVID-19 Update

 Other—Salary research allowances

-Salary research allowances can be used only by not-for-profit organizations that have a project director, co-directors or co-applicants listed on their notice of award.
-Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.
+Salary research allowances can be used only by not-for-profit organizations that have a project director, co-directors or co-applicants listed on the grant team.
+Postsecondary institutions and governmental organizations are not eligible for salary research allowances.

-Note that a salary research allowance is not a salary for the project director, co-directors or co-applicants, but is paid to the Canadian not-for-profit organization to offset the costs of replacing its employee.
+A salary research allowance is not a salary for the project director, co-director or co-applicant, but is paid to the Canadian not-for-profit organization to offset the costs of replacing its employee.

 For further information, see SSHRC’s Salary Research Allowances policy.